salehparsa/terraform-linode/README.md

 ## Output

-Output contains Information about instance status and Public IP Address
+Output contains Information about instance status and Public IP Address and Specs.